Worldwide launch of the book “People, Care and Work in the Home”

 In 2020 we published our second book “People, Care and Work in the Home”.
 It would be hard to find a more important time for its publication.
 Covid19 brought to the forefront of all our lives the importance of the home and the people, work and care that happens within them.

-We will launch the book worldwide via Zoom on Thursday January 21 at 12.00pm in collaboration with Nottingham Trent University.
-The editors and some of the authors will be participating.
-Just join us through this link.
+We launched the book worldwide via Zoom on Thursday, January 21 in collaboration with Nottingham Trent University.
+The editors and some of the authors participated and the whole event is now available on our youtube chanel.
+Click here.

 The book, published with Routledge, brings together academic and professional expertise in these fields, first gathered at the 2017 4th International HRF Conference: “A Home, a place of growth, care and wellbeing.”